 It became fashionable amongst aristocrats and the middle classes to have a portrait painted, as well as buying landscapes and other types of painting, so a number of artists made a good living in London.
 The most famous portrait painters following the Restoration were Peter Lely and Samuel Cooper.

 After the Great Fire the London-based map-publisher John Ogilby produced the first fully accurate plan map of London (as opposed to earlier pictorial maps) and set a new standard that has lasted into the modern age.
-Ogilby also produced several ground-breaking maps and atlases: his 1675 Britannia was the first to chart England’s main roads, on a scale of one inch to the mile.
+Ogilby also produced several other ground-breaking maps and atlases: his 1675 Britannia was the first to chart England’s main roads, on a scale of one inch to the mile.
 At that time there was no national length for a mile but Ogilby used one thousand seven hundred and sixty yards, which became the imperial standard.